 We deliver our non-credit courses in several different formats, depending on the course content and structure.
 Delivery modes include:

-In-Person – Offered in a live format in Ann Arbor or at a specific location.
+In-Person – Participate in a live classroom setting in Ann Arbor or another specific location.

 Do I have access to the course instructors of an online course?

 Yes, you can email the course instructors your questions and they will respond within 48 hours.

 Remote-live and in-person certificate courses are available from one to three times per calendar year.
 Receive quarterly updates about upcoming courses by subscribing to our newsletter.

 Online offerings can start at any time once the payment is paid in full.
 The course or module must be completed within the designated time frame.

 How much does a non-credit course cost?